-Appendix C: Results from the 2017 National Cancer Patient Experience Survey
+Appendix A: Results from the 2017 National Cancer Patient Experience Survey

-Note - 2018 data was not available at time of writing
+Note - 2018 data was not available at time of writing the WCA Literature review.

 In addition to the information gleaned from the literature review we have included some of the high level analysis from the 2017 NCPES, both nationally and then locally.
-The freetext comments from the survey are not publically available to include in this report.
-Scores for patients not having care plans and scores relating to questions around information and communication are interesting when compared to the feedback analysed from the literature review.
+Freetext comments from the survey are not publicly available.
+Scores for patients not having care plans and scores relating to questions around information and communication are interesting compared to the literature review feedback.